department-of-veterans-affairs/wtf-bot/README.md

 # wtf-bot

 A Flask application that powers the DSVA Slack /wtf command.
-Inspired by https://github.com/paultag/wtf.
+Inspired by a [previous incarnation](https://github.com/paultag/wtf) of similiar functionality .
 Configured for deployment on [Cloud Foundry](https://www.cloudfoundry.org/).
 Relies on the VA [acronym list](https://github.com/department-of-veterans-affairs/acronyms).

 ## Local development